 So, what is it exactly?
 Here’s everything you need to know.

 Web 3.0 Frequently Asked Questions

-Web 2.0 is the internet as we know it today, starting with prototypical Facebook pages and e-commerce.
+Web 2.0, or simply Web2, is the internet as we know it today, starting with prototypical Facebook pages and e-commerce.
 This is a period where connectivity is vastly emphasized; you can chat with friends, receive instant answers to any question in the world and buy nearly anything you want online.

 Meta’s recent scandals have been the most shining example of this displacement of power.
 Whistleblowers have exposed ways in which the company manipulated its users — the end consumers of the internet.
-Moreover, there is much controversy over the ways in which companies mine personal data and use this to target specific users.
+Moreover, the ways in which companies mine personal data and target specific users have become quite controversial.

 How exactly will Web 3.0 “decentralize the internet”?